 During May 2002, the Company adopted a shareholder rights plan (Rights Plan).
 The Rights Plan involves the distribution of one preferred share purchase right (Right) as a dividend on each outstanding share of the Company's common stock to each holder of record on June 3, 2002.
 Each Right shall entitle the holder to purchase one-thousandth of a share of Series B Preferred Stock (Preferred Shares) of the Company at a price of \$190.00 per one-thousandth of a Preferred Share.
 The Rights are not immediately exercisable and will become exercisable only upon the occurrence of certain events.
-If a person or group acquires, or announces a tender or exchange offer that would result in the acquisition of 15 percent or more of the Company for \$0.01 per right or (ii) the Board of Directors determines that a tender or exchange offer for all of the outstanding common stock of the Company is in the best interest of the Company and the stockholders, the Rights will be exercisable by all Rights holders except the acquiring person or group for one share of the Company or in certain circumstances, shares of the third party acquirer, each having a value of twice the Right's then-current exercise price.
+If a person or group acquires, or announces a tender or exchange offer that would result in the acquisition of 15 percent or more of the Company's common stock while the Rights Plan remains in place, then, unless (i) the Rights are redeemed by the Company for \$0.01 per right or (ii) the Board of Directors determines that a tender or exchange offer for all of the outstanding common stock of the Company is in the best interest of the Company and the stockholders, the Rights will be exercisable by all Rights holders except the acquiring person or group for one share of the Company or in certain circumstances, shares of the third party acquirer, each having a value of twice the Right's then-current exercise price.
 Pursuant to an amendment to the Rights Plan dated January 7, 2008, stockholders who report beneficial ownership of the Company's common stock on Schedule 13G under the Securities Exchange Act of 1934, as amended, may beneficially own less than 20% of the outstanding shares of common stock of the Company without becoming an acquiring person and thereby triggering the rights under the Rights Plan.
 The Rights will expire on May 16, 2012.